Do The Colors In Your Photos Really Stink?

 The World Of Color | Then And Now

-I think there's an important distinction to make.
-While there are numerous elements that control the look of your pictures (e.g., subject, lighting, the colors and the relationships between those colors within the frame), back in the day the degree of saturation you could derive from an image was largely determined by the materials with which you were working and the way those materials were processed.
+However the degree of saturation you could derive from an image, back in the day, was largely determined by the materials (i.e., film and paper) with which you were working and the way those materials were processed.

 With the exception of quite severe and unusual forms of processing (e.g., cross processing) your ability to affect the saturation inherent to the film or paper in question was quite limited.